Welcome to today's edition of the Rush 24-7 podcast.

 And I commend them for doing so.

-Quick timeout will continue in just a moment.
+We'll continue in just a moment.

-You know, everybody thinks that they're just they agree on virtually everything, and they don't.
+You know, everybody thinks that they're just they agree on virtually everything and they don't.

 I mean, there's some conservative Christians that are big believers in global warming, and I think they're nuts.